Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Keyboard-driven browsers and extensions.
 Qutebrowser, Luakit, visurf, Tridactyl, etc.

-* Ways to support non-mainstream and older browsers by supporting subsets of specifications and using progressive enhance&shy;ment.
+* Ways to support non-mainstream and older browsers by supporting subsets of specifications and using progressive enhancement.

 * Avoiding `_blank` targets in URLs unless absolutely necessary.

-* Ways to improve compre&shy;hension by readers who struggle to understand non-literal language (certain cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
+* Ways to improve comprehension by readers who struggle to understand non-literal language (certain cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
 I might wait until the <cite>[WAI-Adapt: Help and Support Module](https://www.w3.org/TR/adapt-help/)</cite> draft specification matures and its vocabularies gain adoption before going in depth.

 * Other accessible writing tips, maybe after I get a copy of <span class="h-cite" itemprop="mentions" itemscope="" itemtype="https://schema.org/Book">{{<cited-work name="Writing Is Designing" url="https://rosenfeldmedia.com/books/writing-is-designing/">}} by {{<indieweb-person first-name="Michael" last-name="Metts" url="https://mjmetts.com/" itemprop="author">}} and {{<indieweb-person first-name="Andy" last-name="Welfe" url="https://www.andy.wtf/" itemprop="author">}}</span>.
 A relevant excerpt on writing accessibly is [on A List Apart](https://alistapart.com/article/standards-for-writing-accessibly/).<!--Hugo does something weird when I use my mention-work shortcode here.-->

 * Rules for descriptive link text, for screen reader navigation and for user-agents that display links as footnotes (e.g. some textual browsers with the `dump` flag).

-Con&shy;clusion {#conclusion}
+Conclusion {#conclusion}
 ---------------

 There are so many ways to read a page; authors typically cater only to the mainstream ones.
 Some ways to read a page I covered include: